 Vegan cooking for one blog: Plant-Based on a Budget: How I Ate Well on $5 a Day

 Nobody eats frozen meals anymore.
 I have to cook!
 But here’s the deal: I typically don’t like leftovers although when the food is especially tasty, I wish for more.
-Leftovers clog up the refrigerator with more dishes I must wash, so cooking for one recipes works best for me when I can’t do take-out or delivery.
+Leftovers clog up the refrigerator with more dishes I must wash, so recipes for one person works best for me when I can’t do take-out or delivery.

 With this in mind, here are a few of my favorite dinner for one recipes.
 I hope you enjoy them.

 If you want a different approach to hot wings, try spicy Chinese chicken wings!
-They are extremely easy to prepare and they are a favorite of mine.
+They are extremely easy to prepare and they are one of my favorite cooking for one recipes.
 You can adjust your seasonings if they are too spicy for you.

 - 1/4 cup of rice wine